technoeleganceteam/kanban_on_rails/README.md

 ### Features
 - **Integration with Github, Bitbucket and Gitlab.** Your projects and issues can be synced with these services.
 All changes with issues will be synced via webhooks and api.
-- **Inviting users to your projects** You can invite user that has no Github, Bitbucket or Gitlab account to your project as manager for example, so he will not see your project code but he will see your issues.
+- **Inviting users to your boards** You can invite a user that has no Github, Bitbucket or Gitlab accounts to your board as manager for example, so he will not see your project code but he will see your issues.
 - **Real-time integration** You can see all changes in real time via websockets.
 We use great rails framework Action Cable for this.
 - **Multi-project boards** You can create board with multiple projects(even from Gitlab or Github together)
 - **Multi-section boards** You can divide your board to multiple sections.
 For example you can create section with all issues(by click to checkbox "Or include all?" while creating the section) and section with only important issues(by creating section with tag "Important" for example, all issues with tag "Important" will display there)